agora-protocol/paper-demo/README.md

 This demo showcases a network of 100 agents interacting with each other.
 The agents have different LLMs (OpenAI GPT-4o, Llama 3 405b, Gemini 1.5 Pro) and different DB technologies (MongoDB, SQL), but they still complete complex, multi-agent tasks with way lower costs.
 In a picture:

 <img src="./static/readme_comparison.png?raw=true">

+You might also be interested in our [HuggingFace demo](https://huggingface.co/spaces/agora-protocol/agora-demo).

 ## Running the Demo